-Montenegro: Construction of HPP Moraca raises fierce community opposition30.
-January 2017. / SEE Energy News
+Montenegro: Construction of HPP Moraca raises fierce community opposition, SEE Energy News

 Planning the construction of power plants in the canyon of Moraca River is followed by some kind of total conspiracy.
 Actions that would destroy some of the most important cultural and natural resources of Montenegro shall be subject to review.